cindyc/model-genie/README.md

 - Define a ModelDefinition and serialize it to json
 - Define a ModelDefinition and turn it into an ORM model
 - Define a model in json and turn it into an ORM model
+- Add parsers as plugins to turn raw text data into models
+- Training system to coerce raw data into model definitions

 Why use it?